Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-The fact that $4$ has an extension with $3_1$ and $3_2$ (see Lemma \ref{lem:psl2125smallmodules}) makes deducing the module structure difficult, and so we turn to the Lie algebra in all cases.
+The fact that $4$ has an extension with $3_1$ and $3_2$ (see Lemma \ref{lem:psl2125smallmodules}) makes deducing the module structure difficult, and so we turn to the Lie algebra $L(E_7)$ in all cases (see (\ref{li:strata}) from Chapter \ref{ch:strategy}).
 These are

-each of these has non-positive pressure, as needed.
-(Remember that $8_{2,1}$ has $1$-cohomology but $8_{1,2}$ does not by Lemma \ref{lem:cohomologysimple}.)
+each of these except the last has non-positive pressure, as needed.
+For the final case, which has pressure $1$, we take the $\cf(L(E_7)\downarrow_H)$-radical of $P(8_{2,1})$, which has structure

+Since this can support only a single trivial factor, $H$ must again stabilize a line on $L(E_7)$, as claimed.
+This completes the proof of (\ref{propi:e75a}).

-Finally, suppose that $a\geq 3$.
-From Lemma \ref{lem:sl25restriction} we see the following facts: firstly, in any even-dimensional composition factor of $\Vmin\downarrow_H$ there are the same number of $3$s as $5$s and $1$s combined on restriction to $L$, and secondly, in any odd-dimensional factor of $\Vmin\downarrow_H$ there is at most one more $5$ and $1$ combined than $3$ on restriction to $L$.
-This means that if $\Vmin\downarrow_L$ has factors $5^6,3^6,1^8$, there must be at least six odd-dimensional composition factors.
-Lemma \ref{lem:sl25restriction} easily shows that if the factors of $\Vmin\downarrow_L$ are $3^{12},1^{20}$ then there must be at least eight trivial factors in $\Vmin\downarrow_H$, and if we have $5^2,3^{14},1^4$ then we have at least six $3$s in $\Vmin\downarrow_H$, so in all cases we have at least six odd-dimensional composition factors, so an element of order $(p^a\pm 1)/2>30$ has a $1$-eigenspace of dimension at least $6$.
-This means that $H$ is a blueprint by Proposition \ref{prop:f4a4}, as needed for the proposition. \end{pf}
+\textbf{Case $a=3$}: From Lemma \ref{lem:sl25restriction} we see the following facts: first, in any even-dimensional composition factor of $M(E_7)\downarrow_H$ there are the same number of $3$s as $5$s and $1$s combined on restriction to $L$, and second, in any odd-dimensional factor of $M(E_7)\downarrow_H$, the number of $5$s and $1$s combined is at most one more than the number of $3$s, on restriction to $L$.
+This means that if $M(E_7)\downarrow_L$ has factors $5^6,3^6,1^8$, there must be at least six odd-dimensional composition factors.
+Lemma \ref{lem:sl25restriction} easily shows that if the factors of $M(E_7)\downarrow_L$ are $3^{12},1^{20}$ then there must be at least eight trivial factors in $M(E_7)\downarrow_H$, and if we have $5^2,3^{14},1^4$ then we have at least six $3$s in $M(E_7)\downarrow_H$.
+In all cases we have at least six odd-dimensional composition factors, so an element of order $63$ in $H$ has a $1$-eigenspace of dimension at least $6$.
+This means that $H$ is a blueprint for $M(E_7)$ by Proposition \ref{prop:f4a4}, as needed for the result. \end{proof}

 Having completed $p=5$, we now move on to $p=7$.
 This time $p^a=7,49$ will need to be considered, but $p^a=343$ is above $2\cdot v(E_7)=150$.